nbgarnier/nn_stats/README.md

  The function expects (these are mandatory):
   * a set of initial locations (parameter "x") in a n-dimensional space
-  * either a set of alues of k (parameterr "k") or a set of values of R (parameter "R")
+  * either a set of values of k (parameter "k") or a set of values of R (parameter "R")

 The following parameters can also be provided:
-  * a set of observables values taken on the initial locations (parameter "A"); by default, this set is empty and no moments are computed.
+  * a set of observables values taken on the initial locations (parameter "A").
+By default, this set is empty and no moments are computed.
-  * a set of "destination" locations (parameter "y") where the statistics of observables will be computed; by default, if you do not provide these "destination" locations, the "initial" locations will be used.
+  * a set of "destination" locations (parameter "y") where the statistics of observables will be computed.
+By default, if you do not provide these "destination" locations, the "initial" locations will be used.
+  * a maximal order for moments computation (parameter "order_max").
+Moments of order 1, 2, ..., order_max will be computed.
+By default, order_max=2.
+  * (to-do!) a boolean to indicate if moments are for the centered (True) or non-centered (False) observables.
+By default, moments are not centered.

 There are examples in the examples/ subdirectory: please look at them to learn how to import and use the library, which should be as easy as:
 <pre><code>